EswarTejaChandra/python-applications/README.md

-Here’s a tailored README.md for your Python Beginner Projects repository.
-It reflects your progress and provides clarity for anyone exploring your learning journey.

 Python Beginner Projects 🚀
 This repository contains beginner-friendly Python projects I’ve developed to strengthen my programming skills.
 Each project covers essential Python concepts and serves as a stepping stone toward more advanced coding.
 Feel free to explore, give feedback, or contribute!